RISHAB-CREATOR/RgMusicBot/README.md

 ## Getting Started

-1.Clone the repository or fork it.
+1. Clone the repository or fork it.

-2.Add the token in env secrets or in .env.
+2. Add the token in env secrets or in .env.

-3.Run the main.js, enjoy!
+3. Run the main.js, enjoy!

 ### Adding RgMusicBot to Your Server